albertaillet/render/README.md

 # Raymarching in JAX

-Dash app to interact with raymarching in JAX.
+Interactive raymarching in [JAX](https://github.com/google/jax).
 Toy project to learn about raymarching.

 Try it out using colab: